Global supplier diversity

-We seek to provide equitable access to opportunities in the various areas in which we operate, including in our sourcing engagements.
-Our approach to working with suppliers includes taking a broad lens that includes, without limitation, companies that are owned and operated by women, ethnic minorities, military veterans, service-disabled veterans, people with disabilities and members of the LGBTQ+ community.
+We seek to provide equal access to opportunities in the various areas in which we operate, including in our sourcing engagements.
+Our approach to working with suppliers includes taking a broad lens and looking at the goods and services available in the marketplace and in the communities in which we do business.

-Our Global Supplier Diversity program is focused on facilitating the growth and development of businesses in our supply chain network; promoting equity and inclusion across our entire portfolio of supply chain business partners and driving economic growth in the communities in which we do business.
-The firm spends over $2 billion with diverse businesses annually, and its strategy focuses on more than diverse supplier spend.
-JPMorganChase is leveraging the strength of its total procurement organization, business and community partners to lower common barriers faced by diverse businesses.
+Our Supplier Diversity Program is focused on facilitating the growth and development of businesses in our supply chain network; promoting fair access across our entire portfolio of supply chain business partners and driving economic growth.
+The firm spends over $2 billion with small and historically underrepresented businesses annually, and its strategy focuses on more than our spend with these businesses.
+JPMorganChase is leveraging the strength of its total procurement organization, business and community partners to lower common barriers faced by small and diverse suppliers.

 Partner & certification organizations